Skip to content

 Walked into my Bank of America, canceled my card.
 They gave me a temporary card that I can use right away and ordered a new permanent one they I got in about 5 days.
 Easy.
 The nice side effect of changing cards is this can also stop old recurring charges that you have long forgotten about.

-• the gohibniu
+3. the gohibniu says:

 Wow, someone still using banks? @Me is sright- when you dont come out with the truth, no matter how painful it is, people will fantasize (in EQ2? no way!!) and then the rumor mill takes over.